 - Presents in-depth information on mineral nutrition, including coverage of all the major micronutrients

-- Explores molecular and genetic aspects of micronutrient use efficiency in crop plants and also model plant species, grown under optimal conditions or under micronutrient stress
+- Explores the molecular and genetic aspects of micronutrient use efficiency in crop plants

-- Provides information and critical discussion of the latest developments in the micronutrient biofortification of crop plants with an aim to prevent micronutrient deficiencies in human
+- Provides information and critical discussion of the latest developments in the micronutrient biofortification of crop plants with an aim to prevent micronutrient deficiencies in humans

 - Includes contributions from experts in plant micronutrient use efficiency and crop biofortification